 Christmas Time in Germany is the most magical and festive time.
 All this makes a dreary season heart light up

-Officially, the Advent season starts at the first Sunday in December, followed by three more on which a candle would be lit.
+Officially, the Advent season starts at the first Sunday in December, followed by three more on which a candle would be lit until Christmas

 As children we decorated a wreath with four candles, called “Adventskranz,” and lit a new candle every Sunday.
-Afterward we would walk down the street and view the decorated homes with wreaths, yards and trees with strings of lights, and Pyramids or Schwibbögen with candles in the windows.
+Afterward we would walk down the street and view the decorated homes with wreaths, yards and trees with strings of lights, and Pyramids or Arches with candles in the windows

 In the afternoons we enjoyed to an Adventskaffee, which is coffee, home-baked “Weihnachtsplätzchen” like Spekulatius which is a spicy Christmas cookie, a cake or Auszogne pastry.
-The grown ups would sometimes eat Eggnogg Liquor Cake
+The grown ups would sometimes drink Eggnog Liqueur in shot glasses

 My father was the church organist and lead a children chorus.
 Naturally some of us children had a musical talent and played instruments like flute (Flöte), guitar or piano.